AndrewVSutherland/CompletelyDecomposableModularJacobians/README.md

 ```
 with `n` set to the number of cores or hyperthreads you have available on your machine.

-So see more details about either computation as it is being run type
+To see more details about either computation as it is being run type
 ```
 SetVerbose("GL2",1);
 ```
 before calling `GL2SplitVerify` or `GL2SplitLattice`.

-To compute the list of elliptic curve isogeny classes in the decomposition of J_H for a particular H in GL(2,Z/NZ), including but not limited to any of the H listed in `grpdata.txt` you can use the function `GL2IsCompletelyDecomposable`.
+To compute the list of elliptic curve isogeny classes in the decomposition of J_H for a particular H in GL(2,Z/NZ), including but not limited to any of the H listed in `grpdata.txt`, you can use the function `GL2IsCompletelyDecomposable`.
 For example
 ```
 $ magma -b
 > AttachSpec("spec");